 The Route: Arizona–Utah–Nevada Loop

-The classic Southwest RV loop covers roughly 2,500–3,000 miles depending on detours, and rewards 2–3 weeks of travel.
-The basic structure: enter Arizona from the east (via I-40 or I-10), north through Tucson and Phoenix to the Grand Canyon, east into Utah through Zion and Bryce, west through Capitol Reef and Arches/Canyonlands, north into the Moab area, then return through Nevada or cut south through New Mexico.
-Hundreds of variations work — this is the framework.
+The basic spine: enter Arizona from the east (I-40 or I-10), push north through Tucson and Phoenix toward the Grand Canyon, then east into Utah through Zion and Bryce, across to Capitol Reef and Arches/Canyonlands, through the Moab area, then back through Nevada or down through New Mexico.
+Your exact path will shift depending on where you're starting and what you can't miss — this is just the frame to hang everything on.

 The Southwest is brutally hot in summer.
-June–August temperatures in Tucson, Phoenix, and the low-elevation canyon country regularly exceed 105°F. This is genuinely dangerous for pets and humans, and many RV systems (AC units, refrigerators) struggle to keep up with extended extreme heat.
-Summer Southwest travel is for the mountains (Flagstaff, Sedona, higher Utah plateaus) and the short windows of early morning and evening.
+June–August temperatures in Tucson, Phoenix, and the low-elevation canyon country regularly exceed 105°F — genuinely dangerous for pets, and many RV systems (AC units, refrigerators) struggle to keep up with extended extreme heat.

-Spring (March–May) and fall (September–November) are the premier seasons.
-Comfortable temperatures at all elevations, wildflower seasons in spring, fall color at higher elevations.
-Spring is busier (especially at Zion and the Grand Canyon South Rim); fall is often the better-value choice with similar weather and shorter reservation queues.
+Spring (March–May) and fall (September–November) are where this loop shines.
+Comfortable temps at all elevations, wildflower blooms in spring, fall color up high.
+Spring is busier, especially at Zion and the Grand Canyon South Rim.
+Fall is often the smarter call — similar weather, shorter reservation queues, and the crowds thin noticeably after Labor Day.

-Zion and Bryce are essentially year-round but busiest in spring.
-Arches and Canyonlands are best in April–May and September–October.
-The Grand Canyon South Rim has genuine crowds year-round.
+Park-by-park timing: Zion and Bryce are essentially year-round but peak hard in spring.
+Arches and Canyonlands are best April–May and September–October.
+The Grand Canyon South Rim has real crowds every single month — there is no off-season there.

 Campground Strategy

-National park campgrounds at Zion, Bryce, and the Grand Canyon book months in advance for spring and fall.
-Watchman Campground (Zion), North Campground and Sunset Campground (Bryce), Mather Campground (Grand Canyon South Rim), and Moab Valley RV Resort (near Arches) all require advanced reservations at recreation.gov for any prime-season visit.
+I learned this one the hard way: spring at Zion means competing for reservations against people who started planning in January.
+Watchman Campground (Zion), North and Sunset Campgrounds (Bryce), Mather Campground (Grand Canyon South Rim), and Moab Valley RV Resort near Arches all require advance booking at recreation.gov — often months out for any prime-season weekend.

-In Arizona, Kartchner Caverns State Park (near Benson), Catalina State Park (north of Tucson), and the Cave Creek area north of Phoenix all make good base camps for the Tucson/Phoenix corridor.
+In Arizona, Kartchner Caverns State Park near Benson, Catalina State Park north of Tucson, and the Cave Creek area north of Phoenix all make solid base camps through the Tucson/Phoenix corridor.

 Key Stops by Region

-Arizona: Saguaro National Park (East and West units, Tucson), Chiricahua National Monument, Petrified Forest, Painted Desert, Monument Valley, Sedona (day trip from Flagstaff base), Grand Canyon South Rim.
+Arizona: Saguaro National Park (East and West units, Tucson), Chiricahua National Monument, Petrified Forest, Painted Desert, Monument Valley, Sedona (day trip from a Flagstaff base works well), Grand Canyon South Rim.

-Utah: Zion National Park (mandatory), Bryce Canyon, Capitol Reef (underrated and much less crowded than the other parks), Arches National Park, Canyonlands National Park, Goblin Valley State Park, Dead Horse Point State Park.
-The entire Highway 12 between Bryce and Capitol Reef is one of the most scenic drives in North America.
+Utah: Zion National Park (non-negotiable), Bryce Canyon, Capitol Reef (seriously underrated — typically a fraction of Zion's crowds with scenery that holds its own), Arches, Canyonlands, Goblin Valley State Park, Dead Horse Point.
+Highway 12 between Bryce and Capitol Reef is one of the most scenic drives on the continent — don't rush it.

-Nevada: Valley of Fire State Park (outside Las Vegas) is one of the best state parks in the country — vivid red sandstone formations, petroglyphs, and an excellent campground, often overlooked by travelers routing through Las Vegas.
-Death Valley is technically California but accessible from Nevada.
+Nevada: Valley of Fire State Park outside Las Vegas is one of the best state parks in the country, and most Southwest loops skip it entirely.
+Vivid red sandstone formations, petroglyphs, an excellent campground — and it typically draws a fraction of Zion's foot traffic.
+Death Valley is technically California but easily accessible from the Nevada side.

-New Mexico: White Sands National Park (otherworldly gypsum dunes), Carlsbad Caverns, Bosque del Apache Wildlife Refuge (November cranes/geese migration is spectacular), Santa Fe and the Rio Grande corridor.
+New Mexico: White Sands National Park (gypsum dunes that look like another planet), Carlsbad Caverns, Bosque del Apache Wildlife Refuge (the November crane and geese migration is worth building a trip around), Santa Fe and the Rio Grande corridor.

 Practical Southwest RV Notes

-Elevation change is dramatic and frequent — Tucson is at 2,400 feet, Flagstaff at 7,000, Bryce at 8,000+.
-Temperature drops 3–4°F per 1,000 feet elevation gain; pack layers for the Utah parks even in spring.
-Propane and water use are both higher at elevation in cold nights.
+Elevation swings are massive and happen fast — Tucson sits at 2,400 feet, Flagstaff at 7,000, Bryce at 8,000+.
+That's a 3–4°F temperature drop per 1,000 feet of gain.
+Pack real layers for the Utah parks even in May; cold nights at elevation will burn through your propane faster than you expect.

-Fuel planning: the Southwest has long stretches between services.
-Know your fuel range and don't skip a fill opportunity if you're uncertain.
-Grand Canyon Village gas is significantly more expensive than the surrounding area.
-Fill in Williams, AZ before ascending.
+Fuel planning is not optional out here.
+The Southwest has long stretches between stations — know your range and don't pass a pump if there's any doubt.
+Grand Canyon Village gas runs significantly higher than the surrounding area, so fill up in Williams, AZ before you make the climb.

 Slot canyon tours, horseback rides, and guided river trips book out weeks ahead in season.
-Plan these before the trip, not after you arrive.
+Lock those in before you leave home, not after you roll into the campground and start asking around.

 Ready to Plan Your Trip?